-MassArt will not be accepting applications to the SIM MFA at this time.
-The department and the college have recently undertaken a major project to expand our campus resources with the construction of our new Design and Media Center in the heart of the campus and we feel that a year from now our resources will far exceed what we can offer students during construction.
-This, along with other new initiatives at MassArt will enhance our unique interdisciplinary graduate program by providing state-of-the-art space designed specifically for interdisciplinary use by the college.
+MassArt will not be accepting applications to the Studio for Interrelated Media (SIM) MFA program at this time.
+The college has recently undertaken the construction of a new Design and Media Center in the heart of the campus and we feel that a year from now our resources will far exceed what we can offer students during construction.

 The Studio for Interrelated Media (SIM) is a place where ideas grow into new art forms.
 SIM art overlaps and intersects disciplines.
 It is fluid, embracing emerging technologies and experimentation.
 SIM is project and concept centered and depends on the exchange of experience, knowledge and curiosities of a community of students and faculty.
 The 60 credit full-time MFA program explores web art and digital distribution; video editing and production; interactive media and computer-controlled installations; dance composition and improvisation; performance art and spoken word; the interrelationship between art and science; technical theater and stage lighting; and sound performance, composition, recording, and editing.